How to Add a User Input Element

 There is also a "Skip" button that appears under your message.
 If a user clicks it, the bot will not try to request user data anymore and send another message instead.

-To change that emoji or another emoji or add text, click Settings, and insert your value in the “The ‘Skip’ button text for the case of incorrect data input” field.
+Іnsert your value — text or emoji — in the “The ‘Skip’ button text for the case of incorrect data input” field.

 Saving to a Variable